 Boundless Journeys’ trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
 Istanbul to the Turquoise Coast is rated 2+, easy to moderate, on a scale of 1-5 (with 5 being the most strenuous).
 Although generally just 2-4 hours in length, the hikes may seem longer due to trail conditions.
 There are no maintained trails in Turkey, so our walks take us on nomadic paths and goat trails, which are often uneven and rocky.
 Warm weather and lack of shade can also be a factor in perceived difficulty of the walks.
 Typical elevation gain and loss is about 600 feet on most hikes.
 All hikes are optional.

 Life on board a small boat requires physical agility and a flexible and social nature.
 Daily excursions from our sailing yacht bring us ashore for hikes and exposure to local culture.
-Most of our landings are dry, but some may be wet, requiring cautious footing and a good sense of balance on slippery rocks.
-Crew members will be there to assist.

 Preparing for this Trip